Gamma Nova Strategy

 -

-Designed for clients to incrementally scale trade sizing with account growth
+Designed for clients to incrementally scale trade size with account growth

 What it Trades